The Hidden Alliance of Innovation

 Small world

-With a clustering coefficient of 0.6 and an average separation step of 3, the central component is what, in network science, is called a "small world" and which we will call here a "closed circuit" or simply a "bubble".
+With a clustering coefficient of 0.6 and an average separation step of 3, the central component is what, in network science, is called a "small world," which we will refer to here as a "closed loop" or simply a "bubble."

-This bubble concentrates the largest number of executives with a digital mindset in Brazil.
+This bubble concentrates the largest concentration of digitally-minded executives in Brazil.

 03